You've probably heard about that 2016 Burn Book called the Panama Papers. We're here to break down why they're important.

 Because they’re more than 11 million documents that allegedly reveal offshore accounts and secret shell companies of politicians and public officials, plus other VIPs (celebs, athletes, really really rich people).
 So they’re the hottest thing to read since “Gone Girl.”
 The docs come from a Panama law firm called Mossack Fonseca that helped set up these shady companies and accounts.
 A group of reporters got their hands on these docs...and then aired the dirty laundering.

-An anonymous source spilled the digital beans last year.
+An anonymous source spilled the digital beans back in 2015.
 Nobody knows who it is.
 And here comes the next Aaron Sorkin show.

 Current and former heads of state in Ukraine, Argentina, Pakistan, Saudi Arabia, and Qatar.
 Plus FIFA officials and soccer star Lionel Messi.